Akylas/TesseractBuild/README.md

 The build scripts will also create new directories&mdash;**Downloads**, **Logs**, **Sources**&mdash;that will be populated with artifacts of the build process.

-Let's move on to what we're building, and how it goes together.
+Let's move on to what we're building, and see how it all comes together.

 ## Build from source